Paul Richardson (American football): Professional career

-Seattle Seahawks
+Seattle Seahawks (first stint)

-Richardson was selected by the Seattle Seahawks in the second round (45th overall) in the 2014 NFL Draft.
+Richardson was selected by the Seattle Seahawks in the second round (45th overall) in the 2014 NFL draft.
 He made his NFL debut in the season opener against the Green Bay Packers but was not targeted.
 In Week 3 against the Denver Broncos, Richardson caught his first career NFL reception, which was for seven yards.
 In Week 13, he caught what would have been his first NFL touchdown, but it was called back due to a penalty.
 During Week 15, he caught his first NFL touchdown against the San Francisco 49ers.
 Richardson finished with 29 receptions, 271 yards, and a touchdown in his rookie season.
-In Seattle's opening divisional playoff matchup against the Carolina Panthers, after only having one reception for 21 yards, he went down in the third quarter with what was first believed to be a sprained knee at the time, was later revealed to be a torn ACL upon further inspection.
-He was then placed on the Injured reserve, ending his 2014-15 rookie campaign.
+In Seattle's opening Divisional Round matchup against the Carolina Panthers, after only having one reception for 21 yards, he went down in the third quarter with what was first believed to be a sprained knee at the time, was later revealed to be a torn ACL upon further inspection.
+He was then placed on injured reserve, ending his 2014–15 rookie campaign.
 On December 5, 2015, after making a 40-yard catch, Richardson hurt his hamstring and was subsequently placed on injured reserve.

 Richardson had a relatively quiet season again in 2016, until starting wide receiver Tyler Lockett suffered a season-ending injury in Week 16.
-In the Wild Card round of the playoffs against the Detroit Lions, he recorded three catches for 48 yards, including a one-handed touchdown catch on 4th and goal.
+In the Wild Card Round of the playoffs against the Detroit Lions, he recorded three catches for 48 yards, including a one-handed touchdown catch on 4th and goal.

-In 2017, Richardson would have his best season to date with career highs with receptions (44), receiving yards (703), and touchdowns (6).
+In 2017, Richardson had his best season to date with career highs with receptions (44), receiving yards (703), and touchdowns (6).

 Washington Redskins

 Richardson signed a five-year, $40 million contract with the Washington Redskins on March 15, 2018.
 On September 9, 2018, Richardson made his Redskins debut, catching four passes for 22 yards in the season-opening win against the Arizona Cardinals.
 On September 16, Richardson recorded a season-high 63 yards on four receptions against the Indianapolis Colts.
-The following week, he recorded his first touchdown as a Redskin, scoring on a 46-yard reception against the Green Bay Packers.
+The following week, he recorded his first touchdown as a Redskin, scoring on a 46-yard reception against the Packers.
 On October 14, in Week 6, Richardson caught three passes for 31 yards and a touchdown against the Carolina Panthers, his second touchdown of the season.
 On November 5, he was placed on injured reserve with a shoulder injury.
+In the 2018 season, he appeared in seven games and recorded 20 receptions for 262 receiving yards and two touchdowns.

 In Week 3 of the 2019 season against the Chicago Bears, Richardson caught eight passes for 83 yards and a touchdown.
 He was placed on injured reserve on December 14, 2019, after struggling with a nagging hamstring injury for several weeks.
+He finished the 2019 season with 28 receptions for 245 receiving yards and two touchdowns in ten games.

 On February 14, 2020, Richardson was released by the Redskins.

 Seattle Seahawks (second stint)

-Richardson re-signed with the Seattle Seahawks on August 29, 2020.
+Richardson re-signed with the Seahawks on August 29, 2020.
 On September 5, 2020, Richardson was released from the Seahawks.